jayz1212/lineage_patches_leaos/README.md

 # lineage_patches_leaos
- All patches to build LeaOS
+ All patches to build LeaOSS